-Bwindi Impenetrable Forest is the best Safe, Secure Park in Africa for Gorilla Trekking – plus the added benefit of lower permit prices.
+Bwindi Impenetrable Forest is the best, Safe, Secure African Park for Gorilla Trekking, plus lower permit prices.

 2. Gorilla Habituation Experience in Rushaga- More Time with Gorillas:

 Only in Uganda can you be with a Mountain Gorilla Family for 4 hours on a Gorilla Habituation Experience.
-You are accompanied by researchers in Bwindi’s Impenetrable Forest – this fantastic experience – to be with a Mountain Gorilla Family as it is being habituated is a one-of-a-kind experience in Africa.
+Researchers in Bwindi’s Impenetrable Forest accompany you – this fantastic experience – to be with a Mountain Gorilla Family as it is being habituated is a one-of-a-kind experience in Africa.

 One family group is habituated, meaning they are becoming used to human contact and will not run away from visitors trekking them.

 You can fly into Kigali, Rwanda, and 4 hours later, be in the Rushaga Region of Bwindi Impenetrable Forest.
-You have the choice of quality moderate and upmarket lodging and can stay either in Rushaga or the scenic Nkuringo area of Bwindi Impenetrable Forest.
+You can choose quality moderate and upmarket lodging and stay either in Rushaga or the scenic Nkuringo area of Bwindi Impenetrable Forest.